Skip to main content

 Approximate GI tract transit time (highly variable; illustrative only and not intended to compare efficacy and safety).
 TARPEYO was studied under the name Nefecon.

-• TARPEYO demonstrated a unique dissolution profile compared to other budesonide formulations, including Entocort15
+• TARPEYO demonstrated a unique dissolution profile compared to other budesonide formulations, including Entocort12

-• The release pattern of TARPEYO indicates that the delivery of budesonide would occur in the ileum15
+• The release pattern of TARPEYO indicates that the delivery of budesonide would occur in the ileum12

-*Dissolution test conditions were conducted based on USP, FDA, and EMA guidelines.15
+*Dissolution test conditions were conducted based on EMA, FDA, and USP guidelines.12

-EMA=European Medicines Agency; FDA=Food and Drug Administration; GI=gastrointestinal; USP=United States Pharmacopeia.
+EMA=European Medicines Agency; FDA=Food and Drug Administration; GALT=gut-associated lymphoid tissue; Gd-IgA1=galactose-deficient IgA1; GI=gastrointestinal; IgA1=immunoglobulin A1; IgG=immunoglobulin G; USP=United States Pharmacopeia.

 IMPORTANT SAFETY INFORMATION